 - Legal compliance.
-SOPs document policies, procedures and processes that demonstrate compliance with legal requirements.
+SOPs document policies, procedures, and processes that demonstrate compliance with legal requirements.

 - Safety.
 A properly written SOP reinforces your organization’s core values and charter to ensure the safety and well-being of your employees.

-How to write a SOP?
+How to write an SOP?

 Complying with regulations and producing consistent results doesn’t have to be an obstacle course.
 Preparing a well-written SOP document can guide employees in performing routine tasks in the best and safest way possible.
 There is no official standard for writing an SOP document.
 However, there are certain steps that can help in writing an effective SOP.

 Step 1: Determine the objective

 Writing your SOP for your business starts with thinking about what you want to accomplish.
 Whether starting a new process or improving an existing one, determining the purpose or objective makes it easier to write the SOP document.